The day my son left home

 Learning to let go

-I read from somewhere (I think it was “Confucius from the Heart” by Professor Yu Dan) that all love seeks to bring together; only a parent’s love seeks to separate.
+In the book “Confucius from the Heart” by Professor Yu Dan, a section describes how all love seeks to bring people together, whereas only a parent’s love seeks to separate.
 Not because parents want to be separated from their children, but because they want their children to become independent and able to go out on their own.
 They want their children to leave the nest.
-It is a kind of self-sacrificing love seeking separation.
+It is a kind of self-sacrificing love that intentionally bears the pain of separation.
 It is very difficult to comprehend, and it did not become apparent to us until now.

 And what a strange feeling this is.
 We are proud of the fact that he can now support himself and to live independently.
 He’s paying rent and buying groceries.
 He has learned to get along well with his housemate, his employers, his teachers, and his friends.
 He is completely on his own.

-This brings sadness and joy at the same time.
+This brings both sadness and joy.
 It is also confusing.
 I still occasionally nag at him, in the same way I always do, to not spend too much time on computer games, to sleep early, to eat his vegetables.
-I forget he no longer wants my supervision, something I was used to doing all his life.
+I forgot he no longer wants my supervision, something I’ve been doing all his life.

 Empty nest syndrome

 I imagine this is what every parent has to go through.
-For my wife and I, much of our identity and daily routine have revolved around our two boys over the last two decades.
+For my wife and me, much of our identity and daily routine has revolved around our two boys over the last two decades.
 When they were very young, my wife was their full-time carer.
-Walking them to school and to the park and playground, every day.
+Walking them to school, to the park, and to the playground every day.
 Cooking for them, teaching them to read and to write, and taking care of all their needs, every day.

-When they were teens, my wife and I switched roles.
-She worked full time, and I became the stay-at-home dad while running a small restaurant.
-The boys were my helpers when we were open for business 3 days a week; they were my cashiers and front-of-house, my sous chef and “dishies”.
+When they reached their teens, my wife and I switched roles.
+She worked full-time, and I became the stay-at-home dad while running a small restaurant.
+The boys were my helpers when we were open for business.
+They were my cashiers and front-of-house, my sous chef and “dishie”.
 I was daddy and coach, boss and Uber driver.
 I was their ringleader and cheerleader.
 And I attended when the teacher called.

 We were the centre of their universe.
 And they were the centre of ours.